ynput/OpenPype/website/docs/module_ftrack.md

 -   `--ftrack-url "https://yourdomain.ftrackapp.com/"` : Ftrack server URL _(it is not needed to enter if you have set `FTRACK_SERVER` in OpenPype' environments)_
 -   `--ftrack-events-path "//Paths/To/Events/"` : Paths to events folder.
 May contain multiple paths separated by `;`. _(it is not needed to enter if you have set `FTRACK_EVENTS_PATH` in OpenPype' environments)_

-So if you want to use OpenPype's environments then you can launch event server for first time with these arguments `$OPENPYPE_SETUP/openpype eventserver --ftrack-user "my.username" --ftrack-api-key "00000aaa-11bb-22cc-33dd-444444eeeee" --store-credentials`.
-Since that time, if everything was entered correctly, you can launch event server with `$OPENPYPE_SETUP/openpype eventserver`.
+So if you want to use OpenPype's environments then you can launch event server for first time with these arguments `openpype.exe eventserver --ftrack-user "my.username" --ftrack-api-key "00000aaa-11bb-22cc-33dd-444444eeeee" --store-credentials`.
+Since that time, if everything was entered correctly, you can launch event server with `openpype.exe eventserver`.

 </TabItem>
 <TabItem value="env">